nicm42/100-days-of-code-v2/log 1.md

 **Day 98: 2nd November 2020**
 I feel like I should do something special - or complete something for day 100.
 But I will probably be in the middle of something, as I've discovered the No'Div'ember challenge.
 The idea is to create some CSS art using no divs.
 I've watched a tutorial and looked at a few and decided to pick a theme from much later in the month on the basis it might be possible to get it done by then.
 I've found an image and got as far as creating a little block - which took long enough!
 I am using CodePen, mainly because I haven't used it much at all and quite fancied not having to create all the extra stuff that goes along with doing it offline.

+**Day 99: 3rd November 2020**
+I tried to make the cake more exciting, by not having it 'flat' and giving the sponge some more colouring, but couldn't seem to get it right.
+So I decided to just work on getting all of the cake elements in there and worrying about making it look good later.
+So it now has two bits of sponge and some icing.
+And then the top and side of the cake gets more complicated, so I will leave that for another day.